CherryDev-Arch/CherryDev-Arch/README.md

 ### 📝 Career

 As previously stated, I'm teaching myself all kinds of development, and I aim to work remotely, and occasionally livestreaming some coding sessions to streaming platform, Twitch and video sharing platform, YouTube.
+I'm based in Helsinki, Finland, and I hope to work with remotely with companies around the world, and I hope to one day live the life I want to live, as a niqabi Muslim, and a developer.
+Who knows, maybe one day I will create my own kernel like Linus Torvalds.

 ### 📞 Socials